tsw-apropos/qmarxanz/README.md

 # qmarxanz
+THIS PROJECT IS RETIRED.
+Please use the CLUZ QGIS plugin instead.

 QMarxanZ for QGIS 2.x is a complete rewrite of QMarxan for QGIS 1.x

 QMarxanZ provides support for vector and raster calculations as well as using raster estimtation (like zonal statistics) for complex vector data sources to speed processing times.